-Annex I of the IHR (2005) provides a list of core capacities - the capacity to detect, report, assess and respond to Public Health Event(s) of International Concern (PHEIC) - expected at the three levels of implementation in countries - central, intermediate and community levels.
-All States Parties have committed to report their level of compliance with IHR Annex I to the World Health Assembly (WHA) on a yearly basis.
+Annex 1 of the IHR (2005) provides a list of core capacities - the capacity to detect, report, assess and respond to Public Health Events of International Concern (PHEIC) - expected at the three levels of implementation in countries - central, intermediate and community levels.
+All States Parties have committed to report their level of compliance with IHR Annex 1 to the World Health Assembly (WHA) on a yearly basis.

-In order to assist States Parties in their assessment,WHO and partners have developed an external evaluation (Joint External Evaluation, JEE) process and a tool (the JEET).
-The first stage of the evaluation is a survey completed by the country using self-reported data for the various indicators on the JEET.
+In order to assist States Parties in their assessment, WHO and partners have developed an external evaluation (Joint External Evaluation, JEE) process and a tool (the JEET).
+The first stage of the evaluation is a survey completed by the country using selfreported data for the various indicators on the JEET.
 A joint external evaluation team comprised of national and international subject matter experts then visit the country for facilitated in-depth discussions.
-As a result a draft report identifies status levels for a set of indicators, as well as an analysis of the country's capabilities, gaps, opportunities and challenges.
+As a result, a draft report identifies status levels for a set of indicators, as well as an analysis of the country's capabilities, gaps, opportunities and challenges.

 When it comes to the specific contribution from Veterinary Authorities in reaching the objectives of the IHR (2005), the OIE's Performance of Veterinary Services (PVS) Pathway assesses the performance of the national Veterinary Services and their compliance with OIE international standards on the quality of Veterinary Services.
-All aspects relevant to the OIE Terrestrial Animal Health Code and the quality of Veterinary Services, as per OIE definition, are reviewed by using the PVS Pathway tools.
-The PVS Expert Team collects and analyses baseline information against 47 Critical Competencies, each of which are described in a specific card (Critical Competency Card).
-More details on PVS Pathway tools can be found in Annex 3.
+All aspects relevant to the OIE Terrestrial Animal Health Code and the quality of Veterinary Services, as per OIE definition, are reviewed using the OIE PVS Tool during an initial OIE PVS Evaluation.
+The PVS Expert Team collects and analyses baseline information against 47 Critical Competencies.
+More details on OIE PVS Pathway and corresponding capacity-building activities can be found in Annex 2 of this handbook.